Emirhanyld/js-chessboard/README.md

 Sets if the user can take same color pieces or not.
 Must be a boolean.
 Default value is false.

+#### showGhostPiece

+Sets if the ghost piece will be visible or not while dragging a piece.
+Default value is true,

+#### enableHighlights

+Sets if the user can highlight squares with right clicking.
+Default value is true.

+#### enableArrows

+Sets if the user can add arrows with right click drag.
+Default value is true.

+#### resizable

+Adds resize arrow to the bottom right corner if true.
+Default value is false.

+#### minSize

+Sets the minimum possible value for the board size.
+Default is null.

+#### maxSize

+Sets the maximum possible value for the board size.
+Default is null.

 ### Default config

 ``` javascript